Research Officer at LSE

 I hold a PhD on Arabic and Islamic Studies from the Autónoma University of Madrid and have published several papers and a book on the history and evolution of the Muslim Brotherhood in Syria.
 In addition, my research has focused on the dynamics of the Syrian revolution and I am currently focusing on narrative and memory in the Syrian context.

-Ola Rifai is a fellow at the Centre for Syrian Studies (CSS) at St. Andrews University and holds MPhil degree in International Relations (2014) from the same institution, and MA degree in International Politics (2011) from City University London.
+Ola Rifai is the Deputy Director at the Centre for Syrian Studies (CSS) at St. Andrews University and holds MPhil degree in International Relations (2014) from the same institution, and MA degree in International Politics (2011) from City University London.
 Her research interests include the international politics of the Middle East, identity politics, nationalism and ethnic conflict.
 She is a regular contributor at CSS blog and published articles and book chapters on Syria politics.
 Ola is based in New York where she works as a freelance political consultant.

 Rifai, Ola ‘The paradoxical role of media; a tool for sectarian polarisation and for reconciliation?’, Asian Politics and Policy Volume 6 #Issue 03, 2014 .